 For more information contact us on (02) 8711 7177 or email

-Liverpool Regional Museum will reopen the Family History Centre and Foyer Gallery on Tuesday 2 June.
+Liverpool Regional Museum & Family History Centre and Foyer Gallery are open.

-The hours of opening will be Tuesday - Friday 10am - 4pm.
+Hours of opening Tuesday - Saturday: 10am - 4pm.

 When can I visit Liverpool City Libraries?

-From Monday 1 June, Liverpool and Carnes Hill Libraries will open from 9:30am - 5:00pm.
+From Monday 1 June, Liverpool and Carnes Hill Libraries are open.
 The remainder of our libraries will remain closed until further notice.

 Can I still borrow from my local library?